DebashisCodes/rails/guides/source/layouts_and_rendering.md

 A JavaScript file within a Rails application or Rails engine goes in one of three locations: `app/assets`, `lib/assets` or `vendor/assets`.
 These locations are explained in detail in the [Asset Organization section in the Asset Pipeline Guide](asset_pipeline.html#asset-organization).

 You can specify a full path relative to the document root, or a URL, if you prefer.
-For example, to link to a JavaScript file that is inside a directory called `javascripts` inside of one of `app/assets`, `lib/assets` or `vendor/assets`, you would do this:
+For example, to link to a JavaScript file main.js that is inside a directory called `app/assets/javascripts`, `lib/assets/javascripts`, or `vendor/assets/javascripts`, you would do this:

 ```erb
 <%= javascript_include_tag "main" %>